thegenemyers/DFA-SPEC/DAF-spec.md

 ## SEMANTICS

-The header contains an optional 'VN' SAM-tag version number, 1.0, and an optional 'TS' SAM-tag specifying the trace point spacing for any Dazzler traces specified to accelerate alignment computation.
+The **header** contains an optional 'VN' SAM-tag version number, 1.0, and an optional 'TS' SAM-tag specifying the trace point spacing for any Dazzler traces specified to accelerate alignment computation.
 Any number of header lines containing SAM-tags may occur.

-A segment is specified by an S-line giving a user-specified ID for the sequence, its length in bases, and the string of bases denoted by the segment or * if absent.
+A **segment** is specified by an S-line giving a user-specified ID for the sequence, its length in bases, and the string of bases denoted by the segment or * if absent.
 The length does not need to be the actual length of the sequence, if given, but is rather an indication to a drawing program of how long to draw the representation of the segment.
 The segment sequences and any CIGAR strings referring to them if present follow the *unpadded* SAM convention.

-Fragments, if present, are encoded in F-lines that give (a) the segment they belong to, (b) the orientation of the fragment to the segment, (c) an external ID that references a sequence in an external collection (e.g. a database of reads or segments in another DAF or SAM file), (d) the interval of the vertex segment that the external string contributes to, and (e) the interval of the fragment that contributes to to segment.
+**Fragments**, if present, are encoded in F-lines that give (a) the segment they belong to, (b) the orientation of the fragment to the segment, (c) an external ID that references a sequence in an external collection (e.g. a database of reads or segments in another DAF or SAM file), (d) the interval of the vertex segment that the external string contributes to, and (e) the interval of the fragment that contributes to to segment.
 One concludes with either a trace or CIGAR string detailing the alignment, or a \* if absent.

-Edges are encoded in E-lines that in general represent a local alignment between arbitrary intervals of the sequences of the two vertices in question.
+**Edges** are encoded in E-lines that in general represent a local alignment between arbitrary intervals of the sequences of the two vertices in question.
 One gives first an edge ID and then the segment ID’s of the two vertices and a + or – sign between them to indicate whether the second segment should be complemented or not.
 An edge ID does not need to be unique or